Berkadzor

 Berkadzor (Բերքաձոր) is a village in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
 The village was founded in 1998.

 Toponymy

 The village is also known as Armenabad.

 History

 During the Soviet period, the area around the village was a part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.
 On 25 September 2023, amid the exodus of ethnic Armenians from the region, a fuel depot in Berkadzor exploded, resulting in the deaths of at least 170 people and over 300 injuries.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 2nd–1st millennia BCE.

 Economy and culture

 The population is mainly engaged in agriculture and animal husbandry, as well as in different state institutions.
 As of 2015, the village has a municipal building, a house of culture, a school, two shops, and a medical centre.